cdauth/json-stream-es/README.md

 ## Installation and requirements

-json-stream-es is available on [NPM](https://www.npmjs.com/package/json-stream-es).
+json-stream-es is available through [NPM](https://www.npmjs.com/package/json-stream-es).
 Install it using `npm install -S json-stream-es` or `yarn add json-stream-es`.

 json-stream-es relies on the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) being available as global objects.
 When used in the backend, it thus requires Node.js >= 18 or a polyfill.
 In browsers, this API has been widely available since June 2022.
 If you need to support older browsers, a polyfill is required.